insideout10/wordlift-plugin/README.md

 ### Versioning

 We use [Semantic Versioning](http://semver.org/).
-We add the *SNAPSHOT* suffix to releases that are not yet usable.
+We add the *dev* suffix to releases that are not yet usable.

 ### Coding Standard